mapaction/rolling-data-scramble-dashboard-poc/README.md

 **Note:** Use the correct [Python Version](#python-version) for this project.

-**Note:** Install Poetry using it's installer, not as Pip package, to ensure the correct Python version is used.
+**Note:** To ensure the correct Python version is used, install Poetry using it's installer, not as a Pip package.

 ### Dependencies